 Gotham Citi / Empire Nightclub (84 Orange St), big Saturday gay night, 18+ men/women mix, dancing until 4am.
 September Pride Block Party in the street.

-Partners (365 Crown St), open every night, has Tuesday male dancers, weekend dancing, karaoke, and theme nights, including first and third Saturday Bear & Leather Blackouts.
+Partners (365 Crown St), open every night, Tuesday male dancers, weekend dancing, Sunday karaoke, and theme nights including bear and leather events.